Today, I have something really incredible to share…

 32. Zip Ties

-They are as tough as hell, and light, and allow you to create tight connections.
+They are as tough as hell, and allow you to create tight connections.

-Many police departments use a thick set of zip ties instead of handcuffs.
+Some police departments use a zip ties instead of handcuffs.

-They have a large variety of additional survival uses too.
+They have a variety of additional survival uses too.

-As far as shelters go, use them to tie branches together to create simple survival shelters.
+As far as shelters go, use them to tie branches together to create simple shelters.

 33. Paracord Survival Kit